BerkZerker/Project-MORPH/examples/README_GPU.md

 ## Running the GPU Training Example

-The `gpu_training_example.py` script demonstrates how to use GPU acceleration with MORPH.
+The `gpu_training_example.py` script demonstrates how to use GPU acceleration.
 It trains a model on the MNIST dataset and shows performance metrics.

 ### Command Line Arguments